robert4os/SpotConnect/spotupnp/dev-run/README.md

 - If no source changes detected and binary exists → skip rebuild
 - If source changed or binary missing → automatic rebuild
 - Use `--clean` to force a complete rebuild from scratch
+  - Removes entire `build/` directory
+  - Forces CMake to regenerate Makefiles and configuration
+  - Ensures no stale build artifacts or cached configuration

 ### 5. Smart Behavior